-Together We Cope serves families in 27 communities of Chicago’s south suburbs, bridging the gap in a number of ways to help them return to self-sufficiency.
+Together We Cope helps families in 27 communities in Bremen, Palos, Orland and Worth townships, bridging the gap in a number of ways to help them return to self-sufficiency.
 By enabling our neighbors to stay in their homes during a temporary financial crisis, it makes the community stronger for all of us.

 • recently unemployed workers